LlamaSeg: Image Segmentation via Autoregressive Mask Generation

-Additionally, to enhance data diversity, we also generate reasoning segmentation data.
-In contrast to referring segmentation, reasoning segmentation data does not explicitly mention object names.
-Instead, the segmentation model is required to identify the objects based on their function or commonsense knowledge.
-For instance, ``the furniture that can both sit and lie down'' refers to a sofa.
-We only select objects that appear exactly once to generate reasoning expressions.
+To produce unique natural-language descriptions for each instance, we highlight every matched mask with a green contour and prompt Qwen2-VL-72B to generate a referring expression that distinguishes it from all other objects in the image.

+We further perform cross-verification by recoloring the mask contour and prompting the model to confirm that the expression is unique and unambiguous.
+This ensures high-quality referring segmentation annotations.
+To further enhance data diversity, we introduce reasoning segmentation.
+Unlike referring expressions that directly identify objects, reasoning expressions omit object names and instead describe them by function or commonsense attributes (e.g., “the furniture that can both sit and lie down” → sofa).
+This design encourages models to leverage semantic reasoning beyond surface lexical cues.
 This process differs in prompt design and omits the verification step.

-In total, the textual data comprises 800 thousand referring expressions and 50 thousand reasoning expressions.
+In total, SA-OVRS contains \textbf{1.93M validated instance masks, 1.15M semantic samples, and 850K textual expressions (800K referring, 50K reasoning)} spanning over 5,800 open-vocabulary labels.
+To further illustrate the open-vocabulary coverage of SA-OVRS, Figure~\ref{fig:wordcloud_vocab} presents a word cloud of representative object categories appearing in our collected expressions.